top of page

 Artists arrive in Floyd!

-Artists to check in and have substrates stamped at the Center between 12-5
+Artists to check in and have substrates stamped at The Center between 12-5

 Monday, September 23

-Patron Event: Artist-Patron Meet-the-Artist Reception 6-8pm
+Patron Event: Artist-Patron Meet-the-Artist Reception 6-8pm Pantoufle’s Bistro, Floyd, VA

 Small wet painting sale featuring smaller works from the day.